Citrus longispina

 It is called Tai la mi san in Chinese, Taramisan in Japanese and Tanisan or Talamisan in the Philippines.

 Description

-Citrus longispina is a attractive citrus tree with striking colors: a background of dark-colored twigs, pale green leaves, and pale yellow fruit.
+Citrus longispina is an attractive citrus tree with striking colors: a background of dark-colored twigs, pale green leaves, and pale yellow fruit.
 Twigs are unusually dark brown, almost black, hence the name "blacktwig".
 The tree can reach 8 ft in height, and often has a spreading bushy appearance.
 Twigs are commonly long and bent down by the heavy fruit load.

 Fruits comes in clusters and the flesh has a fair amount of natural sugar and a lime flavor.
 However it still lacks the intensity of acid found in more common citrus fruits, so some people might find it insipid.
 The fruit is spherical, about 8 cm in diameter.
 The tree has many long, strong thorns, as implicated from the botanical name, longispina.